-- 6. Find that after advertisement and release of a Request for Proposal (RFP) for the redevelopment, operation, and maintenance of Penmar Golf Café, proposals were not received, and RAP thereafter entered into negotiations directly with interested restaurant operators who participated in the RFP's pre-proposal conference to engage in a contract; - 7.
-Authorize the General Manager or Designee to execute the proposed Agreement substantially in the form attached to this Report (Attachment A) upon receipt of all necessary approvals and to make any necessary technical changes consistent with the Board's intent in approving this Report and proposed Agreement; and, - 8.
-Find that the proposed project is categorically exempt from the California Environmental Quality Act (CEQA), and direct RAP staff to file a Notice of Exemption; and, - 9.
+- 3. Find, in accordance with Charter Section 1022, that it is necessary, feasible, and economical to secure these services by contract as RAP lacks sufficient and necessary personnel to undertake these specialized professional services; - 4.
+Authorize the General Manager or Designee to execute the proposed Agreement substantially in the form attached to this Report (Attachment A) upon receipt of all necessary approvals and to make any necessary technical changes consistent with the Board of Recreation and Parks Commissioners' (Board) intent in approving this Report and proposed Agreement; and, - 5.
+Determine that the project is categorically exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Article III, Section 1, Class 1(14) [Issuance, renewal or amendment of any lease, license or permit to use an existing structure or facility involving negligible or no expansion of use] of City CEQA Guidelines and Article 19, Section 15301 of California CEQA Guidelines and direct RAP staff to file a Notice of Exemption (NOE) with the Los Angeles County Clerk; - 6.
 Authorize the RAP Chief Accounting Employee to prepare a check to the Los Angeles County Clerk in the amount of Seventy-Five Dollars (\$75.00) for the purpose of filing a Notice of Exemption.